Who is Tilt for?

 That’s a lot to unpack!
 Let’s break it down.

-What is a cloud-native development environment?
+What is a microservice development environment?

 For decades, developer environments focused on files.
 You change a source file.
 You compile a binary.
 Your binary reads input files and writes output files.